actyx-contrib/react-pond/README.md

 You can access the full API documentation and related examples by visiting: [https://actyx-contrib.github.io/react-pond](https://actyx-contrib.github.io/react-pond/)

-You will find detailed examples [here](https://github.com/actyx-contrib/react-pond/tree/master/example)
+You will find detailed examples [here](https://github.com/actyx-contrib/react-pond/tree/master/example).
+They can be executed running e.g. `npm run example:chatRoom'.

 # 🤓 Quick start